C9312B4DC0/PSProfile_CurrentUserAllHosts/README.md

-# PSProfile_CurrentUserAllHosts
+# PSProfile_CurrentUserCurrentHost
-This is a public backup of my current PowerShell CurrentUserAllHosts profile
+This is a public backup of my current PowerShell CurrentUserCurrentHost profile